MindCheck Tools: private mental health self-checks

 6-item WHO-developed screening tool for adult ADHD using research-validated thresholds.

-MSI-BPD Borderline Personality Screening
+MSI-BPD Screening Information

-Athens Insomnia Scale
+Athens Insomnia Scale Information

-UCLA Loneliness Scale
+UCLA Loneliness Scale Information

 Rosenberg Self-Esteem Scale

-10-item measure of global self-esteem (Rosenberg, 1965).
-4-point scale with 5 reverse-scored items.
-Score 0-30.
-Below 15 suggests low self-esteem.
+10-item research measure of global self-esteem (Rosenberg, 1965).
+Four-point scale with five reverse-scored items; it is not a diagnostic instrument.

 Stress, Burnout & Well-Being